atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 All areas for which the intended use will require public access or which may result in employment of physically handicapped persons shall comply.

+#### 4.1.5 ACCESSIBLE BUILDINGS: ADDITIONS

-**4.1.5 ACCESSIBLE BUILDINGS: ADDITIONS. **Each addition to an existing building shall comply with 4.1.1 to 4.1.4 of 4.1, Minimum Requirements, except as follows:
+Each addition to an existing building shall comply with 4.1.1 to 4.1.4 of 4.1, Minimum Requirements, except as follows:

 **(1) ENTRANCES.** If a new addition to a building or facility does not have an entrance, then at least one entrance in the existing building or facility shall comply with 4.1.4, Entrances.